NVIDIA/NeMo-Framework-Launcher/README.md

 are not set, the defaults are the values set during export.
 The return is a single numpy array containing `num_images_per_prompt` images.
 In the client example, make sure to set the path to the input image.

+#### 7.3.3 Imagen

+At query time, the values, `seed`, `cfg` can be used as optional inputs.
+If these are not set, the defaults are the values set during export.
+The return is a single numpy array containing `num_images_per_prompt` images.

 ## 8. Performance